Learning Disabilities and Disorders

 The following checklist lists some common red flags for learning disorders.
 Remember that children who don’t have learning disabilities may still experience some of these difficulties at various times.
 The time for concern is when there is a consistent unevenness in your child’s ability to master certain skills.

-Preschool signs and symptoms of learning disabilities
+Signs and symptoms of learning disabilities: Preschool age

 - Problems pronouncing words

 - Trouble finding the right word

 - Trouble learning the alphabet, numbers, colors, shapes, days of the week